MAPS Advocacy is about helping children and young people to speak out about what is important to them.

 How do I get an advocate?

-Call the MAPS Advocacy team at the Volunteer Centre Sutton on 020 8661 5900 and ask to speak to a member of the MAPS Advocacy Team or email email@example.com.
+To receive the support of an advocate, you will need a professional such as a teacher, doctor or social worker to make a referral on your behalf.
+Call the MAPS Advocacy team at the Volunteer Centre Sutton on 020 8661 5900 and ask to speak to a member of the MAPS Advocacy Team or email firstname.lastname@example.org.

 We are open every weekday from 9.30am – 4.30pm, with an answerphone at other times that is checked regularly.

 Find out more about what it means to be a volunteer advocate.
 MAPS mentors are given 9 hours of comprehensive training, are DBS checked and are supported regularly by our advocacy coordinators.

 If you are interested in volunteering as an advocate, please email email@example.com